 Once you’ve decided how much your dog should eat, you can then divide this into small meals throughout the day.
-This is generally flexible, but two or three meals helps avoid bloat (a potentially fatal illness otherwise known as gastric torsion) which has been linked to feeding one large meal a day.
+This is flexible, but two or three meals a day helps avoid bloat (a potentially fatal illness otherwise known as gastric torsion) which has been linked to feeding one large meal a day.
 Certain breeds including Great Danes, Irish Setters and Weimaraners, are particularly at risk of bloat, so smaller meals are highly recommended.

 Some owners prefer free feeding over strict mealtimes.
 This is where food is left in the bowl for their dog to choose when and how much to eat.
 If you prefer this method, it’s important to measure out their recommended daily amount at the start of the day and top up the bowl from that amount.
 Once it’s gone, it’s gone.

 Consistency is key, so always stick to your chosen feeding routine.